 Växjö is the second largest city of the province of Småland after Jönköping.
 It is located right in the southern inland of Småland.
-With many great lakes everywhere close to Växjö, you’ll find local cafés and restaurants with views of the water (e.g. at Vattentorget) even in the heart of the city.
-The Växjö lake (Växjösjön) is surrounded by an almost 5 kilometre long beach promenade, which is part of Växjö’s city park.
+With many great lakes everywhere close to Växjö, you’ll find local cafés and restaurants with views of the water even in the heart of the city.
+The Växjö lake (Växjösjön) is surrounded by an almost five kilometre long beach promenade, which is part of Växjö’s city park.

 Driving into the city, you’ll notice immediately how much care has been taken in the maintenance of the numerous parks and gardens.
 Indeed, Växjö presents itself as “the greenest city in Europe”, which goes back to Carl von Linné who was born in Småland.
-In his honour, one part of Växjö’s city park, Linnéparken (centrally located by the cathedral), was named after him.
+In his honour, one part of Växjö’s city park, Linnéparken, was named after him – it is centrally located by the cathedral.

 Not only is Växjö very green but it is also surrounded by many lakes: The Helgasjön lies north of the city, the Toftasjön in the northeast, the Norra Bergundasjön/Södra Bergundasjön in the southwest, the Växjösjön and Lake Trummen in the middle of Växjö city.

 With its characteristic twin spires, Växjö Cathedral is visible from almost anywhere in town.
 Inside, there are many beautiful pieces of the local glasswork.
 We attended a guitar concert here, and we were completely taken by the ambience and the acoustics.

 Evedal: campsite, bathing beach and adventure golf course